aaronpdennis/congress-maps/README.md

 Next steps:

-1. make a directory to store the data files we'll be creating
+1. make a directory to store the data files you'll be creating
 2. use `wget` to download district boundaries from the US Census
 3. `unzip` that file
 4. convert the districts shapefile to GeoJSON
 5. process the districts GeoJSON data with a `node` script
 6. use tippecanoe to create a vector `mbtiles` file
-7. upload our data to Mapbox
+7. upload your data to Mapbox
+8. modify the Mapbox style source to reference your account
+9. modify `index.html` to reference your account and use your access tokens

 To execute these steps, run the commands below.
 Replace `MAPBOX_USERNAME` with your Mapbox username and replace `MAPBOX_ACESS_TOKEN` with a `scope:write` access token from your Mapbox account.